This article answers the most frequently asked questions concerning Camera Previews.

 Will Camera Previews drive up my mobile data usage?

-Given that Camera Previews show snapshots, not video, data usage is minor.
+Given that Camera Previews show images, not video, data usage is minor.

 Some of the camera previews seem to take longer to load than others.
 Why is this?

-Cameras that have a constant power source such as the Ring Doorbell Pro and the Ring Floodlight Cam will generate camera images very quickly because they are constantly checking to see if the app has requested a new image.
-Battery operated devices such as the Ring Video Doorbell or the Spotlight Cam Battery will wait for a request from the app to generate an image.
-This is to save on battery life.
+Cameras that have a constant power source such as the Ring Doorbell Pro and the Ring Floodlight Cam will generate camera images quickly because they are constantly checking to see if the app has requested a new image.
+Battery-operated devices such as the Ring Video Doorbell or the Spotlight Cam Battery will wait for a request from the app to generate an image.
+This is to help save on battery life.